QB Deshaun Watson leaves Browns as NFL suspension begins

 AP Sports Writer

-Watson, who was placed on the reserve/suspended by commissioner list before practice, was spotted leaving the team’s facility and driving away a little after 3 p.m.
-EDT.
-He had been required to leave by 4 p.m. in accordance with the suspension he agreed to in a settlement with the league earlier this month.
+Watson was placed on the reserve/suspended by commissioner list shortly before practice started as the Browns finalized their initial 53-man roster on cut-down day.
+Wearing a baseball cap, Watson emerged from the team’s facility a little after 3 p.m.
+EDT, got in his car and drove away.

+He had been required to leave by 4 p.m. in accordance with the suspension he agreed to in an Aug.
+18 settlement with the league.
-The 26-year-old was accused of sexual assault and harassment by two dozen women during massage therapy sessions in Texas.
-He has settled 23 of the 24 lawsuits that were filed against him by the women.

-A three-time Pro Bowler with Houston, Watson will miss 11 games, pay a $5 million fine and must undergo mandatory treatment and counseling before he can be reinstated.
-He’ll be eligible to play in Week 13 on the road against the Texans.
+A three-time Pro Bowler, Watson agreed to sit out 11 games, pay a $5 million fine and undergo mandatory treatment and counseling before he can rejoin the Browns.
+As long as he meets the requirements of the NFL settlement, he’ll be eligible to play in Week 13 — on the road against the Houston Texans.

+The 26-year-old was accused of sexual assault and harassment by two dozen women during massage therapy sessions when he played for the Texans.
+He has settled 23 of 24 civil lawsuits filed by the women.

 Watson has always denied any wrongdoing, and he maintained his innocence shortly after agreeing to the settlement worked out between the NFL and NFL Players Association following the league’s appeal of his original six-game suspension.

+In reviewing his case, Sue L. Robinson, a former federal judge appointed to handle league discipline, found Watson’s behavior “egregious” and “predatory.”

-As long as he abides by the league’s provisions, Watson will be allowed to return to the Browns’ training facility on Oct.
-10, roughly halfway through his suspension.
+As long as Watson abides by the league’s provisions, he can return to the Browns’ training facility roughly halfway through his suspension.
 He can resume practice Nov.
 14 and be officially reinstated two weeks later.

 Per league rules, when Watson comes back he’ll be permitted to receive treatment from the team’s medical and athletic staffs.
 As part of his agreement, any massages must be scheduled by the Browns and only with club-mandated massage therapists.